Summary in English

 As a photographer

-I have loved photography, I think, since I saw first photo.
-When I got my hands on camera I never turned back.
-I started nature photography more ”seriously” in 2008 when I got my first DLSR.
-It was Canon 450D or Digital Rebel XSi / Kiss X2 Digital.
-It came with 18-55 mm kit lens and I just had to cope with it.
-It was good for portraits, landscapes and macro/close ups though.
+I think I have loved photography ever since I saw my first photo.
+Once I got my hands on a camera, I never looked back.
+I started nature photography more seriously in 2008 when I got my first DSLR.
+It was a Canon 450D (also known as the Digital Rebel XSi or Kiss X2 Digital).
+It came with an 18-55 mm kit lens, and I just had to cope with it.
+It was good for portraits, landscapes, and macro/close-ups, though.
 But I wanted more.
-In 2012 I bought Tamron 70-300 mm telephoto lens and I was excited about the reach.
-It was not the best you can get, but more than 55 mm for sure.
-My skills and needs grew and I wanted update my gear again.
-I bought Canon 7D MK II in 2016.
-That was awesome camera for me at the time being and it was that for years.
-In 2020 it was time to upgrade lens again and I tested several lenses before I decided to buy Tamron 150-600 mm G2 lens.
-World really got closer to me.
+In 2012, I bought a Tamron 70-300 mm telephoto lens, and I was excited about the reach.
+It was not the best you could get, but more than 55 mm for sure.
+As my skills and needs grew, I wanted to upgrade my gear again.
+I bought a Canon 7D Mk II in 2016.
+That was an awesome camera for me at the time, and it remained so for years.
+In 2020, it was time to upgrade my lens again, and I tested several lenses before deciding to buy the Tamron 150-600 mm G2 lens.
+The world really got closer to me.
 I was exhilarated!
-That combo have been really amazing for the price.
-In 2023 I got my first full frame camera.
-That was/is Canon R6 MK II.
+That combo has been truly amazing for the price.
+In 2023, I got my first full-frame camera.
+That was and is the Canon R6 Mk II.
 What an amazing camera!
-I have been truly amazed what camera can do!
-As a second body I had briefly Canon 6D Mark II, but I upgrgraded it to Canon R in autumn 2025.
-Usually I have Canon 24-105 mm lens attached to it to shoot general photos, landscapes, close ups and mood photos as the Tamron 150-600 mm G2 is on my main body Canon R6 Mark II.
+I have been truly amazed by what a camera can do!
+As a second body, I briefly had a Canon 6D Mark II, but I upgraded it to a Canon R in the autumn of 2025.
+Usually, I have a Canon 24-105 mm lens attached to it to shoot general photos, landscapes, close-ups, and mood photos, while the Tamron 150-600 mm G2 is on my main body, the Canon R6 Mark II.

-If you want to follow my work on Social Media, check my links on Contact page.
+If you want to follow my work on Social Media, check my links on the Contact page.